teaksoon/libsk_oled/README.md

 2. "libsk_g_oled_example.ino" - demonstrates all the functions in the "G" Version

 NOTE:
+---

 The "C" version have smaller memory footprint as it does not need to use a video buffer of 1024 bytes to handle pixel based rendering.

-You CANNOT use both "C" and "G" version at the same time because both versions are using the same function names.
+You cannot use both"C" and "G" version at the same time because both versions are using the same function names.
 Having same function names, allows us to swap between the two versions by just changing the include header.

-Code either #include <libsk_c_oled.h> or #include <libsk_g_oled.h> BUT NOT AT THE SAME TIME.
----

-My suggestion is to use the "C" version first, #include <sklib_c_oled.h> , because all the functions in this version will work the same when you switch to the "G" when you need pixel based graphics by just changing the #include to #include <libsk_g_oled.h> with no change in the other codes.
+My suggestion, is to use the "C" version first, by using #include <libsk_c_oled.h> and when you need to use functions from the "G" Version, simply change to #include <libsk_g_oled.h> and there is no need to change anything else.